 As of April 2018, the tourism entry tax (previously known as a tourist card) is no longer collected upon arrival and should be included in your air fare.
 Contact your airline or tour operator if you’re unsure whether you have already paid this fee.
 The Dominican Republic Embassy website has more information.

-Tourist cards are initially valid for a 30-day stay but can be extended by paying for an extension when you leave the country.
-If you overstay this initial 30-day period, you’ll have to pay a surcharge when you leave the country.
-If you’re planning to stay for longer than 30 days, seek advice from a local lawyer or contact the local Immigration authorities.
+On arrival you will normally be granted a 30-day stay.
+This can be extended to 120 days by paying for an extension when you leave the country.
+This can be done online at the Dominican Directorate General for Migration website or at the airport on departure.
+If you’re planning to stay for longer, seek advice from a local lawyer or contact the local Immigration authorities.

 Proof of onward or return travel

 You may be refused entry if you don’t have proof of onward or return travel.